Ongoing CRO & Development Partnership

 Made-to-measure products have unique CRO challenges that generic optimization advice does not address.
 The combination of reducing measurement anxiety (MeasureSafe guarantee), simplifying complex configuration (product builder progressive disclosure), eliminating performance bottlenecks (Core Web Vitals sprint), and fixing technical SEO foundations (structured data + GSC recovery) created compounding improvements across the entire funnel.

 Each sprint built on the previous one.
 The CRO audit informed the builder redesign.
 The builder redesign exposed the performance problem.
 The performance fix made the structured data more impactful because Google could now crawl pages efficiently.
-And the GSC audit ensured the improved pages were actually being indexed and ranking.
+The GSC audit ensured the improved pages were actually being indexed and ranking.
+And Sprint 7 closed the loop: the measurement protection upsell, mobile UX, and Core Web Vitals work in Sprints 2-5 would keep regressing as long as a 6,221-line jQuery monolith handled every product type.
+Replacing it with a modular architecture turned the product builder from the biggest liability into the safest part of the codebase.

 Dealing with similar challenges on your Shopify store?
 Book a free strategy call and I’ll walk through your biggest conversion opportunities.